mvolkmann/MyUnixEnv/notes/VueNotes.md

 Vue.use(Vuex);
 ```

-The next step is to create the store
+In the same file, create the store
 which can hold any number of pieces of state.
-This defines the initial state and mutation methods that modify it.
+It defines the initial state and mutation methods that modify it.
 Mutations are the only way to modify the state
 and they must be synchronous methods.
 They are not called directly and are instead invoked by calling
-`this.$store.commit` which is described later.
+`this.$store.commit` (described later) from components.

 Suppose we want to hold a year and an array of color names.